Béla Guttmann: Return to Europe; Nazi forced labor camp

 Guttmann returned to Europe in 1932 and in the years before the outbreak of the Second World War he coached teams in Austria, The Netherlands, and Hungary.
-He had spells with his former club SC Hakoah Wien, and then Dutch side SC Enschede.

-He then had his first serious success with Újpest FC in the 1938–39 season, winning the Hungarian League and the Mitropa Cup (the precursor to the European Cup).
+He had spells with his former club Hakoah Wien, and then Dutch side Enschede.
+He then had his first serious success with Újpest in the 1938–39 season, winning the Hungarian League and the Mitropa Cup (the precursor to the European Cup).
 Shortly thereafter, anti-Jewish laws introduced by the Hungarian government ensured Guttmann lost his job.

 During the destruction of Hungarian Jewry, after the Nazis occupied Hungary in March 1944 and sent most of Hungary's Jews to Nazi concentration camps where they were killed, Guttmann initially hid in an attic in Újpest, aided by his non-Jewish brother-in-law.
-He was then sent to a Nazi forced labor camp near Budapest where he was tortured.
-Years later he reminisced: "Our sergeant ... [had] learned how to torture people...
+He was then sent to a Nazi forced labor camp near Budapest, where he was tortured.
+Years later, he reminisced: "Our sergeant ... [had] learned how to torture people...
 Was I a footballer from the national team, was I a successful coach?
 Was I even a man?
 Who cared, you had to forget all about it."
 He escaped in December 1944, just before he was about to be sent to Auschwitz concentration camp, together with Ernest Erbstein, another famous Jewish-Hungarian coach.
 His 78-year-old father Abraham, older sister Szeren, and wider family were murdered in Auschwitz.
 For many years the story of what happened to him during the Holocaust was unclear, until David Bolchover wrote about it in his biography of Guttman, titled The Greatest Comeback.

-After the war Guttmann briefly took charge at Budapest side Vasas SC from July 1945–1946.
+After the war, Guttmann briefly took charge at Budapest side Vasas from July 1945–1946.
 He then joined Ciocanul in Romania in 1946.
 Due to food shortages, Guttmann insisted his salary be paid in vegetables.
 He subsequently walked out on the Romanian club after a director attempted to intervene in team selection.
 German journalist Hardy Grune believed that he was frustrated with the corruption in the Romanian soccer world.

-Guttmann then in early 1947 rejoined Újpest FC, then known as Újpesti TE.
+Guttmann then in early 1947 rejoined Újpest, then known as Újpesti.
 He won another Hungarian League title.

-He then succeeded Ferenc Puskás Sr. as coach at Hungarian side Kispest AC.
+He then succeeded Ferenc Puskás Sr. as coach at Hungarian side Kispest.
 In November 1948, Guttmann attempted to take off fullback Mihály Patyi at whose ungentlemanly play he was furious, leaving the team with 10 players.
 Encouraged by the team captain, Ferenc Puskás Jr, Patyi remained on the pitch and Guttmann retired to the stands, reading a racing paper, refusing to coach the team, quitting on the spot.
 This was his final game in charge of the team, and he departed soon after the falling out.